TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 Overview
 ========

-This guide will walk you through everything necessary to become a TYPO3 contribution professional in no time.
+This guide will provide you with everything you need to become a TYPO3 contributor.

 .. _getting-started-video: